rgeraldporter/inquiry-monad/README.md

 ### `.inspect()`

 Return a string with the values contained in the Inquiry.
-This is a common functional programming concept mainly intended for use in debugging.
+This is a common functional programming concept mainly intended for use in debugging and software testing.

 ```js
 const isMoreThanOne = Question.of([